Priya112030/SR-FLIPFLOP-USING-CASE/README.md

 **Procedure**

-/* write all the steps invloved */
+1.Type the program in Quartus software.

+2.Compile and run the program.

+3.Generate the RTL schematic and save the logic diagram.

+4.Create nodes for inputs and outputs to generate the timing diagram.

+5.For different input combinations generate the timing diagram.

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
 ```
+Developed by: PRIYA.B
+RegisterNumber: 212224230208

 module exp6(S,R,clk,Q,Qbar);
 input S,R,clk;
 output reg Q;